 All About Desserts

-It’s the holidays, and a delicious scent of cinnamon and spice is wafting in the air.
-From homemade pie to French toast, seasonal treats look all kinds of delicious… but how do you indulge your sweet tooth without jeopardizing your blood sugar?
+It’s the holidays and a delicious scent of cinnamon and spice is wafting in the air.
+From homemade pie to French toast, seasonal treats look all kinds of delicious… But how do you indulge your sweet tooth without jeopardizing your blood sugar level?
 It’s easy: just go for slightly healthier variations!

-- Lighten your Yule log.
+- Lighten your cake roll.
 Cut carbs by replacing the frosting by a thin layer of powdered sugar sprinkled with pieces of dark chocolate.
 The result will be just as beautiful (and yummy).

 - Send pecan pie packing.
 Have apple pie instead; it features a lot less carbs and calories.
 That said, watch out for toppings, such as whipped cream, that would cancel out that benefit.

 - Even better: oust the crust.
-Crustless pies keep all their flavour while doing away with most of the fat and carbs—not to mention they’re easier to make.
+Crustless pies keep all their flavor while doing away with most of the fat and carbs—not to mention they’re easier to make.

 - Keep sugar in check.
 Try sweetening your desserts with applesauce, mashed bananas, vanilla or nutmeg.
 You might be surprised at how well it works!

 - Choose dark chocolate.
-With its flavonoid content and low glycemic index, dark chocolate is said to be good for your heart and much safer for your diabetes.
+With its flavonoid content and low glycemic index, dark chocolate is reported to be good for your heart and much safer for your diabetes.

 - Fruits are a hoot.
-Bring vitamins and a rainbow of colours to the table with festive skewers of clementine, kiwi and pineapple pieces and a fat-free Greek yogurt dip.
+Bring vitamins and a rainbow of colors to the table with festive skewers of clementine, kiwi and pineapple pieces and a fat-free Greek yogurt dip.

 - You can be both peckish and picky.
-Instead of reaching into the jellybean bowl, go for plain popcorn: its fibre content and relatively low glycemic index make it a much healthier choice.
+Instead of reaching into the jellybean bowl, go for plain popcorn: its fiber content and relatively low glycemic index makes it a much healthier choice.